-The impact on the financial position of the Council in 2020/21 will need to be assessed and the Medium Term Financial Plan will need to be revised once the final position becomes clearer.
-This review will in part depend on the impact upon the Council's financial position and the recovery in the borough and across the South East Region reflecting the impact upon businesses and employment.
+The impact on the financial position of the Council in 2020/21 has been assessed and reviewed throughout the year.
+The review regularly reported to Cabinet to take account of the changing situation.
+The adverse impact has recently been assessed at £56.8m.

+The current Medium Term Financial Plan will need to be kept under review and will depend in part on some issues outside the Council's control - the recovery in the borough and across the South East Region, the impact upon businesses and employment, and the easing of the current restrictions into 2021/22.